 The cost for the six day clinic is: € 960

 - six days full coaching with daily theory lessons

 - coaching support on the beach and in the water

 - daily video coaching sessions

 The journey to the island is being booked individually.
 Nevertheless we are happy to help you with that.
-It is faily easy and inexpensive to travel to Ireland.
+It is fairly easy and inexpensive to travel to Ireland.
 The flight takes around 1.5 hours and Ryanair and Aerlingus fly from several airports for around 100,- Euro.
 Surf luggage is between 35,- and 50,- one way, depending on the carrier.

 Rental cars are relatively cheap: You can get a small car from 70,- for a week including insurance.
 If you need ideas where to book just get in touch.
 If you, however prefer to travel with your own van to extend the trip by a few days it's not very expensive either: The ferry from Cherbourg in France to Rosslare in Ireland is around 95,- Euro one way.

 The general cost of living is slightly higher than for example in Germany.

 We will arrange housing for the group.
-Hopefully all of us will stay in one big house - depending on the spot it might be necessary to stay in B&B's.
+We will all stay in one house right next to the ocean overlooking the Brandon Bay.
 Expect approximately 35,- Euro per person sharing a room per night.